 Are Garbage Disposals Illegal on Long Islands?

 Long Islands is a place that disposes of 22% more garbage than all other New York places.
-Many people think that maybe garbage disposals are illegal on the long islands.
+Many people think that maybe garbage disposals are illegal on the Long Islands.
 But that is not true.

-And so, as the NYC Department of Environmental Protection lifted the ban on garbage disposals for New Yorkers, it definitely includes Long Islands too.
+And so, as the NYC Department of Environmental Protection lifted the ban on garbage disposals for New Yorkers, it includes Long Islands too.
 And thus, garbage disposals are legal on Long Islands.

 Although many homeowners of the Long Islands may not allow them in their houses.